UBC-MDS/Mental_Health_Issue_Tracker/Milestone3.md

 2. **Informed-run**: The reviewers continued to explore the app, but this time with input from us.
 3. **Written + Oral feedback**: We discussed the feedback with the reviewers and turned it into action items, captured on a GitHub issue.

-This experience was very valuable, since it allowed us to noticed how a user, who is not familiar with the app, would interact with it.
+This experience was very valuable, since it allowed us to notice how a user, who is not familiar with the app, would interact with it.

 During the Fly-on-the-wall phase, we got great insight into which of our visualizations were more or less intuitive.
 We could also observe whether users would run into the known issues we had, which helped us assess their impact.